 George Soros is a brilliant financial mind.
 He became a legend when he made more than a $1 billion betting on the decline of the British Sterling Pound.
 His hedge fund that bears his name is one of the more successful hedge funds operating today.
 But Soros is so much more that a financial genius, he began his philanthropy, The Open Society, soon after he achieved financial independence and secured the future for himself and his family.

 In 2016 Soros announced that his foundation would give $500 million in grants to companies founded by refugees and migrants.
 In the past, he has given billions to the refugee crisis occurring around the world.
 Soros himself knows the tyranny of fascist governments having been born a jew in Nazi-occupied Hungary.
-He was able to flee to London where he paid for his education working as a railway porter and a waiter.
 Read more on NYTimes.com

 But Soros has continued with his philanthropic ways; he no longer has a daily involvement with his hedge fund.
 George Soros is committed to his foundation and traveling the world advocating for free and open societies.
 He has written extensively on numerous subjects and those pursuing financial goals should read what he has written on financial matters.
 At 86 years of age, this national treasure will not be with us for long.
 He represents ideas that were cherished by the original founders of the American Constitution, but unfortunately, these Constitutional ideals have been forgotten by many Americans.